Figma Device Mockup Plugins vs Dedicated Tools (2026 Comparison)

 Screenhance is purpose-built for one thing: turning screenshots into polished mockups quickly.
 It's not trying to be a full design tool.
 That focus is exactly what makes it faster for certain tasks:

-• Always current devices — iPhone 16, MacBook Pro, iPad — frames are kept up to date without hunting for community templates.
+• Always current devices: iPhone 17 Pro, iPhone Air, MacBook M4, iPad Pro M4.
+Frames are kept up to date without hunting for community templates.

-• GIF and video export — Animated mockups for social media or landing pages, which Figma doesn't support natively.
+• GIF and WebM export: Animated mockups for social media or landing pages, which Figma doesn't support natively.
+The whole animated mockup workflow is template-driven — pick a template with motion, drop in your screenshot, export.

 If you're a founder, marketer, developer, or content creator who needs mockups regularly but isn't a designer, this is where Screenhance saves you real time.